-Prodromal labor often starts and stops at the same time each day or at regular intervals, and many moms (even experienced moms) often end up calling their birth team or going to the hospital thinking it is real labor.
-Prodromal labor can last days, weeks or even a month or more, often starting and stopping at the same time each day (or night).
+Prodromal labor often starts and stops at the same time each day or at regular intervals.
+Many moms (even experienced moms) often end up calling their birth team or going to the hospital thinking it is real labor.
+It can last days, weeks or even a month or more, often starting and stopping at the same time each day (or night).

 Prodromal vs. Braxton Hicks

 There is often a misconception that prodromal labor is the same as having Braxton Hicks contractions, but there is a definite difference.
 Most women experience Braxton Hicks contractions, or “practice contractions” at some point during pregnancy.
 These contractions can be very tight and uncomfortable, but rarely last long periods of time or pick up in intensity.

 Additionally, it is often possible to alleviate Braxton Hicks contractions by hydrating, eating, or relaxing.
 These techniques typically do not stop prodromal labor.
 Prodromal labor can also slowly dilate or efface the cervix, while BH contractions typically do not.

 Another difference is that Braxton Hicks contractions are often not regular or intense, while prodromal labor can follow a very regular contraction pattern and vary in intensity.

 There seem to be several potential causes of prodromal labor, but no official cause or consensus in the medical community.
 Most sources agree that prodromal labor is the body’s way of preparing for real labor, and some things that may contribute are: